How Super Bowl Squares Work?

 Many players argue that strategies aren’t possible since the numbers are randomly assigned.
 This is what makes football squares an accessible betting option for all bettors, not just football fans.

-That said, some players claim you can minimize the likelihood of getting bad numbers if you pick your squares diagonally, thus giving you more exposure to a greater variety of numbers.
+That said, some players claim that participants can minimize the likelihood of getting bad numbers if squares are selected diagonally, thus providing more exposure to a greater variety of numbers.

 Moreover, some claim that certain numbers are better than others, which would seem to be the case given their past success.
 Two, five, eight, and nine tend to do the worst, while seven, zero, and three are the most prized.